The Italian doll artist Linda Macario’s first dolls in resin are being sold exclusively through Jpop Dolls.

 Q: Can you tell me about your experiences working in different materials?

-A: I’ve working for long time with polymer clays like Cernit, Fimo and Prosculpt but when two years ago I tried air-dry clay, I found my favorite material.
+A: I’ve working for a long time with polymer clays like Cernit, Fimo and Prosculpt but when two years ago I tried air-dry clay, I found my favorite material.
 This kind of clay is more workable, and I like to take my time and add or remove clay when it is dry to achieve the result I have in mind.

 Q: Does your way of working differ now that you are making dolls that are being cast in resin?